mahyarmohammadimatin/mahyarmohammadimatin/README.md

-- 👨‍🎓  I'm a senior computer science student at the University of Tehran with a minor in economics.
+- 👨‍🎓  I'm a computer science student at the University of Tehran with a minor in economics.
+Additionally, I have a three-year journey as a senior algorithm developer at Soorin Investment Group.
 <img width="15%" align="right" alt="Github Image" src="https://github.com/SP-XD/SP-XD/blob/main/images/linux_rounded.gif?raw=true" /><br>
-- 📈 In my current job, I am learning about finance and applying ML/AI to it.
-- 🔭 I’m developing Market Making bots and fraud detection algorithms used in Tehran stock exchange
+- 📈 In my current job, my focus is on developing Market Making bots and crafting sophisticated fraud detection algorithms for the Tehran Stock Exchange.
-- :seedling: Advise: Never send a human to do a machine's job. like trading!
 - :wrench: Tools i use:

 ![General badge](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)